-In July 2015, we took a group of families to Cozumel, Mexico to see the Whale Sharks, nesting sea turtles and study coral reef ecology by snorkeling and/or Scuba diving.
+In July 2015, we took a group of families to Cozumel, Mexico to see the Whale Sharks, nesting sea turtles, clean nesting beaches with the government ecology department, and study coral reef ecology by snorkeling and/or Scuba diving.

-Families in Nature Parents and Board Member David Kuhlken, Rich LeGrand will bike up the most difficult bike climb on the planet – Mona Kea on the Big Island of Hawaii as a fundraiser for Families in Nature.
-Donors can donate a penny, a nickel, or a dime per foot of elevation!
-The ride is from sea level to 13,800 feet in one day.
-We can accept donations for this daring adventure on our website through the “donate” button.
+Families in Nature Parents and Board Member David Kuhlken, Rich LeGrand biked up one of the most difficult bike climbs on the planet – Mona Kea on the Big Island of Hawaii as a fundraiser for Families in Nature.
+Donors could donate a penny, a nickel, or a dime per foot of elevation!
+The ride was from sea level to 13,800 feet in one day.